ra559/cis106/_labs/lab4.md

 | bin       | Nulla enim amet occaecat quis esse proident proident labore do magna laborum nostrud Lorem. |

 Create a table of the commands used for navigating the file system (cd, pwd, ls).
 Your table must include the following:
 * The command,
 * what the command does,
 * the syntax/formula of how to use the commands,
-* an example.
+* an example of the command in  use.
+> You can get all of that information from the [presentation.](https://rapurl.live/9b5)

-### Here is an example of how your table should look like
+### Here is an example of how your table should look like with commands you already used in the past

 | Command | What it does                           | Syntax                                     | Example                 |
 | ------- | -------------------------------------- | ------------------------------------------ | ----------------------- |